pmunts/muntsos/README.txt

     resistors that are wired on the CM4 I/O Board but not on the CM4-Duino.

+    This USB Gadget scheme works equally well on the Raspberry Pi 5 Model B and I have added support for USB Gadget mode to the Raspberry Pi 5 kernel.
+Both my Windows laptop and Dell tower running Debian Linux Bookworm are able to supply enough current to their USB-A sockets to power up a Raspberry Pi 5 Model B with 4 GB of RAM running MuntsOS.
+YMMV.

+    Just for the fun of it, I added the stress-ng extension package to MuntsOS see how a Raspberry Pi 5 Model B would hold up drawing power from the Dell tower's front panel USB-A socket.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development